GoogleCloudPlatform/opentelemetry-operations-go/README.md

 [![Build Status][circleci-image]][circleci-url]

+> [!WARNING]
+> The OpenTelemetry Google Cloud Trace and Monitoring exporters in this repository are deprecated and will be archived after January 1st, 2027.
+> Please migrate to the standard OpenTelemetry OTLP exporters.
+For migration instructions, see the [Migration Guide](MIGRATION.md).

 This repository contains the source code of 2 packages of OpenTelemetry exporters to [Google Cloud Trace](https://cloud.google.com/trace) and [Google Cloud Monitoring](https://cloud.google.com/monitoring).

 To get started with instrumentation in Google Cloud, see [Generate traces and metrics with